exasol/public-knowledgebase/Environment-Management/how-to-get-debug-information-and-log-files-from-docker-based.md

 # How to get debug information and log files from docker based systems
-## Background

-Get debug information and log files from docker based systems

-## Prerequisites

-Access to host where is the docker container(s) running

-## How to get debug information

-In order to get debug information and log files "exasupport" tool can be used.
-There is no installation required, the tool comes preinstalled with docker image
+In order to get debug information and log files, the tool "exasupport" can be used.
+There is no installation required, the tool comes preinstalled with the docker image.

 ## Step 1

-Launch to launch a *Bash* terminal within a container:
+Launch a *Bash* terminal within a container:

 ```python